How to Transfer Money from the UK to Ireland

-You’re planning on sending money to Ireland, and you’re extremely relieved to be living in modern times, when it’s as easy as it’s ever been.
+If you’re planning on sending money from the UK to Ireland, you’ll be extremely relieved to be living in modern times as it’s never been easier.
 We’ve come a long way from attaching banknotes to the feet of carrier pigeons.

-Transferring money today is a much simpler business, but there are still longer, more expensive options, and quicker, more affordable ones.
+Transferring money today has become a much simpler business, but there are still the longer, more convoluted and expensive options, as well as the quicker and more affordable routes.

 On this page, we’ll guide you through everything you need to know about sending money from the UK to Ireland, including typical costs, useful tips, and the best ways to do it.